 It is required that child care centers obtain a medical record and a detailed developmental health history for each child in the program.
-Maintain the file for each child in one central location within the setting.
+Maintain a health file for each child in one central location in a locked cabinet.
 It is recommended that family child care providers also do this, but it is not required in California.